Alert

 When appropriate, explain an additional two-week authorization will be provided (four weeks in total).

-If the extension is approved, send the opioid acute prescription approval letter to the worker authorizing an extension to four weeks, and the service provider custom letter to the pharmacy dispensing the medication.
+If the extension is approved, send the opioid acute prescription approval letter to the worker authorizing an extension to four weeks, and the Service Provider Custom letter to the pharmacy dispensing the medication.
 Include the dosage, frequency, and time frame in the letter.

 Although an opioid package is not required unless opioid medication goes beyond four weeks, the decision maker should send the opioid package sooner, if it is anticipated opioid medication will be required beyond four weeks and if the opioid package was not previously sent.
-Decision maker will send the opioid worker cover letter with the opioid package and ask the worker to complete the package with their authorized prescriber within two weeks.
+The decision maker will send the opioid worker cover letter with the opioid package and ask the worker to complete the package with their authorized prescriber within two weeks.

 If the opioid package is not received, follow up with the worker verbally and confirm that an extension may not be approved if the required information is not received within the next two weeks.
 If the worker cannot be reached by phone, send the worker another custom letter requesting the information.
 Attach the opioid package to the letter.